a bimillennial re-evaluation

 The major questions which will define the conference and its debates include:

-- What range of responses to Augustus has been expressed between his death and the present day?
+- How has Augustus been remembered, forgotten and reinvented between his death and the present day?

-- Who has generated them, when, where, how and why?
+- Who has generated these responses; when, where, how and why?

 - How has Augustus’ equivocal and contradictory career been received in different cultural contexts?

 - How and to what effect have receptions of Augustus reflected cultural exchange and interaction between past and present, and between contemporary cultures?

 - Can past assessments of Augustus enrich our understanding of the first emperor in the 21st-century?

 - Conversely, have some of them left us with assumptions which we need to re-examine?

 Mary Harlow (Leicester) and Ray Laurence (Kent) – ‘Augustus and Old Age’

 Alison Cooley (Warwick) – ‘The last days of Augustus’